shakhscode/Inflation-and-GDP-Growth-Analysis-G20Countries/README.md

 - Covid 19 pandemic.
 - Russia vs. Ukraine war.

+The second reason affected me personally.
+I was in Saint Petersburg (Second largest Russian City) till September.
+The war was started on 24th Feb.
+As an international student for the first two weeks did not feel any change due to the war.
+But after 2 weeks I realised how a war impacts both the countries.

+After two weeks price of every essential commodity started increasing.
+As a student with limited budget I suffered a lot.
+Had to pay 20% to 130% more on the groceries, food items I used to buy.
+Although I studied Inflation in secondary school, but that was the first time I experienced inflation closely just within 2 weeks.

-The second reason affected me personally (I was in Russia till sept.
-2022 and suffered a lot as a student due to high inflation in essential commodities) So, when I realised how inflation can affect normal consumers, I decided to study more about inflation in different countries and  **as a curious data analyst** I gathered some data and prepared a report about inflation and GDP growth rate in G20 countries from 1998 to 2022.
-I had choosen only G20 countries, as G20 countries contribute almost 85% of world's GDP and includes all the major economies of the world.
+After that, I started following news about inflation around the world and the term inflation was consitently in my mind.**So, as a curious data analyst** I gathered some data and prepared a report about inflation and GDP growth rate in G20 countries from 1998 to 2022.
+I had chosen only G20 countries, as G20 countries contribute almost 85% of world's GDP and includes all the major economies of the world.